AdamDemirel/adamdemirel.com/content/job-satisfaction.md

 Throughout this article, I will be sharing my independent research on which correlations make up job satisfaction, and hopefully by doing so I will increase your awareness of what the current research says about the determinants of a satisfying job, and possibly contribute to your future choices in some way.

-If you want to skip straight to the results, see the [research summary](#research-summary) for the [correlation matrix](#Correlation-Summary), the  [conclusion](#conclusion) for the readable summary of the whole article, or the [ultra compressed conclusion](#ultra-compressed-conclusion) if you want a TL;DR, but note by doing so you will be losing a lot of granularity and context and the suggestions will bear little weight.
+If you want to skip straight to the results, see the [research summary](#section-65) for the [correlation matrix](#section-66), the  [conclusion](#section-69) for the readable summary of the whole article, or the [ultra compressed conclusion](#section-70) if you want a TL;DR, but note by doing so you will be losing a lot of granularity and context and the suggestions will bear little weight.

 # Job Satisfaction

 _Job Satisfaction_ (_JS_ henceforth) is a measurement taken in Psychology of an attitude that people have towards their job, measured in a variety of ways.
-It is linked to `6` worker productivity and performance, motivation, workplace civility, prosociality, absenteeism, lateness, stress `7`, accidents, withdrawal intentions and employee turnover/retention, organisational commitment, mental and physical health, and most interestingly _Life Satisfaction_.
+It is linked to `6` worker productivity and performance, motivation, workplace civility, prosociality, absenteeism, lateness, stress `7`, accidents, withdrawal intentions and employee turnover/retention, organizational commitment, mental and physical health, and most interestingly _Life Satisfaction_.

 The most widely built upon definition of job satisfaction is that it is